It is not unusual to enjoy an alcoholic drink with friends etc, but drinking habits can become unhealthy without us noticing.

 See www.alcoholconcern.org.uk for information and advice about alcohol.

-Feel free to contact us to ask about psychological therapies available at First Psychology Aberdeen that may help with alcoholism and related issues.
+Feel free to contact us to ask about psychological therapies available at First Psychology Aberdeen that may help with alcohol related issues.